Staying at the New York Athletic Club (NYAC)

 STYLE 9/10

-A stroll around the ornate 24-story club walking on the plush carpets, under huge chandeliers, and past the winged foot statue and glass front closets stacked full of silver cups and trophies will surely impress.
+A stroll around the ornate 24-story club on the plush carpets, under huge chandeliers, past the winged-foot statue and glass-front closets stacked full of silver cups and trophies will surely impress.

-I find plenty of rooms set up for different activities from chess to backgammon to bridge and pool and snooker tables.
+I find plenty of rooms set up for different activities, such as chess, backgammon, bridge, pool, and snooker tables.

 Games Room NYAC